 There was a difference in the results in looking and not-looking trials.
 People were more successful at guessing correctly when they were being looked at than when they were not being looked at.
 In the looking trials the average hit rate was 60.1%, and in the not looking trials 52.7%.
 This agrees with the pattern shown in previous research on the sense of being stared at, summarized here.

-I think this difference arises the sense of being stared at is likely to work best when we are actually being stared at, in other words in the looking trials.
+I think this difference arises because the sense of being stared at is likely to work best when we are actually being stared at, in other words in the looking trials.
 In the not looking trials, people are being asked to detect the absence of a signal, which is harder to do, and under those conditions many people are just guessing.

 Most people did the trials without feedback (1086 pairs) and some people did them with feedback (664 pairs).
 With feedback the hit rate of 57.6% was very significantly higher than without feedback, 54.4%.
 This may be because the test is more engaging when feedback is given, and feedback may also help people to learn to be more sensitive.

 Some subjects were blindfolded (932 people) and others were not (838).
 The blindfolded subjects had a significantly lower hit rate (55.5%) than those without blindfolds (57.3%) perhaps because they felt more relaxed, and perhaps because they were picking up subtle visual clues, even though they were asked to keep their eyes closed.
 However the fact that blindfolded subjects scored very significantly above chance shows that the ability to detect when they were being stared at cannot be explained in terms of visual clues